Jakejhay/Elite-Mall-Network-Sales-Insights-Challenge/README.md

 | Westfield Century City  | 15011            | 37302787.33   | 2486.00                |
 | The Grove               | 4811             | 10000000.00   | 2079.00                |

-Stanford Shopping Center had the highest average spend per customer at $2,496—target high-spend malls like this with premium events to maximize ROI.
+Stanford Shopping Center had the highest average spend per customer at $2,496 target high-spend malls like this with premium events to maximize ROI.
 ---

 ---